 bag free of external microorganisms.
 Relatively little can go

 wrong during this process.

 The only actions that can contaminate the growth substrate

-with other microorganisms, is by putting them in the spawnbag yourself, but especially when harvesting the mushrooms.
+with other microorganisms, is when putting the kit in the spawnbag and during the harvesting of mushrooms.

 Everything will go well if you wash your hands with